eight04/select-text-inside-a-link-like-opera/README.md

 Changelog
 ---------
+* Version 4.0.4 (Oct 30, 2014)
+	- Fix the bug that unable to drag selected text.
 * Version 4.0.3 (Oct 19, 2014)
 	- Cleanup some old code.
 	- Add a new method to detect dragging direction.